Neutron imaging: Microchannel plates

 Microchannel plates are an emerging type of digital detector with very small pixel sizes.
 The device has small (micrometer) channels through it, with the source side coated with a neutron absorbing material (generally gadolinium or boron).
 The neutron absorbing material absorbs neutrons and converts them into ionizing radiation that frees electrons.
 A large voltage is applied across the device, causing the freed electrons to be amplified as they are accelerated through the small channels then detected by a digital detector array.

 Applications

 Air cargo scanning

-A system to scan cargo containers using fast neutron and gamma-ray radiography was developed by CSIRO and trialled in Brisbane International Airport in 2005-2006.
+A system to scan cargo containers using fast neutron and gamma-ray radiography was developed by the CSIRO and trialled at Brisbane Airport in 2005-2006.

 It used neutron generators and a gamma-ray source to produce collimated beams, with cargo containers passing on a chain conveyor belt through a tunnel, and scintillator neutron detectors and gamma ray detectors mounted in columns on the opposite side of the tunnel.

 Containers would take approximately 2 minutes to pass through the device.